 4- At The Regional Immigration Office

-If both parents are non-Japanese and you plan to stay longer than 60 days after your child's birth in Japan, the next step is to apply for a visa (status of residence) for the child.
+If one of the parents has a permanent visa, the baby is eligible for a permanent resident visa.
+Consult the immigration office for the process.
+If both parents are non-Japanese and you plan to stay in Japan longer than 60 days after the child's birth, the next step is to apply for a visa (status of residence) for the child.
 You have 30 days from your child's birth to complete the process at the Regional Immigration Office.

 Here are the necessary documents:

 Those who need assistance regarding medical issues including making appointments, documentation translation and interpretation at hospitals or social services can contact Japan Healthcare Info "JHI" for their services.
 Fees are charged and payment is accepted by PayPal, Credit Card or Bank Transfer.